 When business owners can’t clearly prove their ownership of assets it results in three big problems:

 Without limited liability, every move a company makes is like a “poker game where they have to put in all of their chips,” says de Soto in one interview with ReasonTV.

 Without access to credit and investments, it also means that companies in the city have no ability to scale their operations, even if they provide a valuable service or produce a helpful product that consumers in other areas want.

 In Cairo, the issue isn’t a lack of assets or wealth, it’s the inability to harness their power and leverage them to compete at a global scale.
-Here and other places in the developing world, businesses must rely on traditional methods of selling their goods in hidden and informal economies like the bazaars.
+Here, and in other places in the developing world, businesses must rely on traditional methods of selling their goods in hidden and informal economies like the bazaars.
 Because assets are suppressed from being used in formal business activities, the people and any business innovation are frozen.

 But de Soto doesn’t believe that all hope is lost for Cairo and others.
 In fact, it may be the technology of blockchain that propels the ledgers of the southern hemisphere far beyond the United States.

 Looking into the future, de Soto is hopeful that through the use of technology like blockchain and social media as a communication tool, those struggling in poor countries will be able to create a public and transparent ledger.

 Hernando de Soto has partnered with Patrick Byrne, founder of Overstock.com, to develop a global property registry system to solve this problem in the developing world.